hanami/guides/content/v2.0/views/overview.md

 <p><img src="/v2.0/views/welcome-to-bookshelf.png" alt="Welcome to Bookshelf" class="img-responsive"></p>

-Should we choose, we can also make the connection between the action and the view explicit.
+Should we choose, we can also make the connection between the action and the view explicit rather than automatic.

 To do this, we include the home show view via Hanami's Deps mixin and pass it to the `#render` method of the response object.

 ```ruby
 # app/actions/home/show.rb